-Sometimes, I add this white sauce to my continental gravy recipes to make them rich and creamy.
+Sometimes, I add this classic French white sauce to my continental gravy recipes to make them rich and creamy.

 You can store this white sauce in the fridge for about 5 days in a clean and dry airtight container and gently heat it again when you want to use it next.
 Make sure to bring it to room temperature before storing it.

 If you do not have any immediate use for the bechamel sauce, you can stash the sauce in the freezer for later use in a freezer-safe container or food bag.